-Kali Linux (formerly known as BackTrack Linux) announced the release of Kali Linux Version 2020.2 on May 12th, 2020.
-Kali Linux is a Debian based distribution specially focused on penetration testing and digital forensics use.
+Kali Linux (formerly known as BackTrack Linux) announced the release of Kali Linux Version 2021.1 on February 24th, 2021.
+Kali Linux is a Debian-based distribution specially focused on penetration testing and digital forensics use.

 From Project Page